 Some estimates say that cleantech will hit the $2 trillion mark by 2030.
 Shawn Lesser over at Sustainable World Capital looked at which countries are most likely to dominate the space.
-Here is his Top 10 list
+Here is his Top 10 list of Cleantech Countries.

 Canada made it on the top 10 despite its tar sands oil industry.
 The country runs largely on hydropower and the government has developed an innovative nonprofit foundation that seed funds innovative cleantech companies.

 Though its economy is growing at alarming rates, the government is clear on its cleantech strategy -- it wants to become the leading exporter of both solar and wind.
 It has also set in place a goal to increase renewables 15% by 2020.

 8. United Arab Emirates

 UAE is set to be a major cleantech hub in the Middle East with its new Masdar City (completed by 2015) expected to be the first carbon-free, waste-free city in the world.

 Despite the utter lack of government incentives for the past 10 years, American VC's have been pouring venture money into cleantech, leading the world with 70% of total cleantech investments.
 Several states, California in particular (which probably should be listed as its own country) leading with innovative clean air and legislation and renewable incentives.

 This non-EU banking hub has concentrated european cleantech interests.
 It also runs 56% of its power off hydroelectric.